Supercomputing in China: National Supercomputing Center in Tianjin

 The National Supercomputing Center in Tianjin was approved in May 2009 as the country's first state-level supercomputing facility.
-It hosts the Tianhe-1 system, developed by the National University of Defense Technology and unveiled on October 29, 2009.
+It hosts the Tianhe-1 system, developed by the National University of Defense Technology and unveiled on 29 October 2009.
 The project began under China's 863 Program in 2008.
 Tianhe-1 achieved a peak theoretical performance of 1,206 teraflops and a sustained LINPACK result of 563.1 teraflops, ranking first on the TOP500 list.
 It was the second system globally to exceed 10^{16} operations per second.

 The Tianjin Computer Institute had been active since 1984 when it developed the 16-bit TQ-0671 microcomputer system.
 A commercial affiliate of the Tianjin center had previously made the PHPC100 personal supercomputer in 2008 which was approximately twice the size of a desktop and offering forty times its performance; a second-generation model appeared in 2010.

 Shenzhen

+National Supercomputing Center in Shenzhen

 The National Supercomputing Center in Shenzhen (NSCS) was approved by the Ministry of Science and Technology in May 2009 as one of China's first national supercomputing centers in the central-southern region.
 It is the second national supercomputing center after the one based in Tianjin and houses the second fastest machine in China, and the third fastest in the world.

 Located in Xili Lake International Science & Education City, SSC Phase I occupies 43,400 square meters and is equipped with a world-class supercomputer system.
 In May 2010 the Nebulae computer in Shenzhen placed second on the Top 500 supercomputer list, after the Cray computer at the Oak Ridge National Laboratory in Tennessee.

 Phase II is located in Guangming Science City.
 It covers 46,000 square meters of land, has a total construction area of 116,800 square meters, and is scheduled for completion by 2025.
 This phase aims to expand computational capacity while integrating sustainable design principles.
 The center will house a 2E-level supercomputer and work alongside Phase I to provide large-scale scientific computing, industrial computation, big data processing, and intelligent supercomputing services.

 The Shenzhen Supercomputing Pingshan Service Platform is the first regional platform established by the National Supercomputing Shenzhen Center, with support from the Pingshan District Innovation Bureau.
 It aims to serve the "9+2" industrial clusters in Pingshan District, promote the development of technology industries in the Pingshan High-tech Zone, and enhance the district's innovation capacity.